microsoft/microsoft-ui-xaml/docs/developer_guide.md

 ## Building the repository

-The **MUXControls.sln** solution is used to build all projects/controls.
-The **MUXControlsInnerLoop.sln** solution can be used to build only select projects/controls.
+The **MUXControls.sln** solution is used to build all feature areas (such as controls, layout panels and composition elements).
+The **MUXControlsInnerLoop.sln** solution can be used to build only select feature areas.
 Generally, you will want to set your configuration to **Debug**, **x64**, and select **MUXControlsTestApp** as your startup project in Visual Studio.
 To retrieve the appropriate dependencies, right click on the solution in the Solution Explorer and select "Restore NuGet Packages".